Macioa/ImmutableStuff/determinism.md

 ## (and their relevance in software)

 ### What is determinism?
-The term "deterministic" applies to any process that, when given the exact same conditions, yields the exact same result.
+The term "[deterministic](https://en.wikipedia.org/wiki/Deterministic_system)" applies to any process that, when given the exact same conditions, yields the exact same result.
 The concept is very relevant in the following areas:
 * Mathematics/Physics
 * Engineering
 * Computer Science
+* Philosophy
 * Time travel science fiction

 When working in software, everything we do falls into this category.
 Even your AI chatbot, which could potentially respond with a different answer when asked the same question, is still classified as deterministic.
 If you were to use the exact same code, trained exactly the way, with exactly the same prompts, it would provide the same result.
-A deterministic process whose output changes based on the order of inputs is called "non-commutative".
+A deterministic process whose output changes based on the order of inputs is called "[non-commutative](https://en.wikipedia.org/wiki/Noncommutative_property)".

 ### What is apparent determinism?
-"Apparent determinism", or "epistemic determinism," is a relative term that applies to any process that, when given the exact same conditions, yields the exact same result **within reason**.
+"Apparent determinism" is a relative term that applies to any process that, when given the exact same conditions, yields the exact same result **within reason**.
 The best example of this type of determinism would be in dice.
 Dice are generally used as random number generators, yet their behavior is driven solely by the deterministic laws of Newtonian physics.
-The apparent randomness is a result of what is commonly referred to "the butterfly effect", in which a minor deviation propogates a much larger deviation.
-Therefore, dice can be classified as both "deterministic" and "apparently non-deterministic"
+The apparent randomness is a result of what is commonly referred to "[the butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect)", in which a minor deviation propagates a much larger deviation.
+Therefore, dice can be classified as both "[deterministic](https://en.wikipedia.org/wiki/Deterministic_system)" and "apparently non-deterministic"

 Not all software falls into the category of apparent-determinism.
-The manner in which we write our code and the tools we use to do so determine whether our software will behave in this manner.
+The manner in which we write our code and the tools we use to do so determine whether our software will behave in a predictable manner.

 ### Relevance in software
-Systems that allow for non-determistic code can cause devasting consequences.
+Systems that permit non-deterministic code can lead to severe and unpredictable failures.
 Bugs produced in this manner are some of the hardest to trace.
-Dependable systems rely on a rational and trasactional state exchange.
-STATE_BEFORE_CHANGE => change(state) => STATE_AFTER_CHANGE.
+Dependable systems rely on a rational and transactional state exchange.

+LAST_STATE => change(state) => NEW_STATE

 Is your code deterministic?
 How sure are you?
 Can you *prove* it?
 (HINT - This cannot be proven with unit tests.
 Unit tests can prove that a specific input will provide a specific output under specific circumstances, but unless you want to provide a unit test for every possible input in all possible conditions, a proof by "transitive" properties is required.
 This type of proof can only be rationally applied to *deterministic* systems)